sMattGuy/Dave-Bot/README.md

 |Yap|Chance when another message is sent|Dave bot sends a random wikipedia summary.|
 |Respond|Chance when Dave is mentioned in chat|Dave bot will send a quick reply.|
 |Poem|Chance when another message is sent|Dave bot sends a random poem.|
+If a user reacts to another users message with the special DaveUpVote or DaveDownVote emote, the message author will get or lose karma.
+If the author of the message tries reacting to the message, they will lock the message out of gaining karma, and it can only lose karma.